NickBarreto/slash-consonance/README.md

+# slash-consonance

-# slash-bibliocloud
+# Update 2018-09-10

+Since it has rebranded, this project has been updated and renamed in turn to _slash-consonance_.
+This project used to be called _slash-bibliocloud_.

-_Search Bibliocloud from within Slack_
+_Search Consonance from within Slack_

-Slash-bibliocloud lets you query your [Bibliocloud](http://bibliocloud.com/) data from within slack using a custom slash command integration.
+Slash-consonance_ lets you query your [Consonance](http://consonance.app/) data from within slack using a custom slash command integration.

-Slash-bibliocloud runs on a Heroku dyno that receives the slash commands from your team's slack, queries the Bibliocloud API for the relevant information, processes the results and posts them back to Slack.
+Slash-consonance runs on a Heroku dyno that receives the slash commands from your team's slack, queries the Consonance API for the relevant information, processes the results and posts them back to Slack.
 It is a simple ruby application using the excellent [cksh_commander](https://github.com/openarcllc/cksh_commander) gem.

 ## Requirements

-You'll need a Heroku account, an API key for querying the Bibliocloud API, and admin access to your team's Slack.
+You'll need a Heroku account, an API key for querying the Consonance API, and admin access to your team's Slack.

-You'll have to raise a support ticket with the Bibliocloud team to request an API key.
+You'll have to raise a support ticket with the Consonance team to request an API key.

 For the manual installation you'll need git and the Heroku CLI installed.